 Versions: Standard and Plus

-One of the big things to be aware of is that Context-aware access does not prevent access to another service or a service outside of the defined scope.
-And it does not prevent users from signing into the account.
+One of the big things to be aware of is that Context-aware access does not prevent access to other services or services outside of the defined scope, and it does not prevent users from signing into the account.
 It only prevents access to the Google service(s) covered by the scope.

 Warning: Context-aware access does not stop users from signing in.
-It stops them from accessing services.
+It prevents them from accessing services.

 Context-Aware Examples

-Now that we know what Context-Aware access is, let’s look at some examples that apply it to education.
-Later in this article, we will cover the how-to for creating one of these examples.
+Now that we know what Context-Aware access is, let's look at some examples of how it applies to education.
+Later in this article, we will cover how to create one of these examples.

 Restricting an app by time frame

-If you want a group of users to only use an app during a set time, you can restrict their access for the blocked out hours.
+If you want a group of users to only use an app during a set time, you can restrict their access to the blocked-out hours.
 Maybe you do not want students to use Chat or staff to use Gmail outside of school hours.
-When restricting staff access for Gmail, staff members cannot use their email outside school hours.
+When restricting staff access to Gmail, staff members cannot use their email outside school hours.
 They can only check and send emails during working hours.

 When access is not permitted, the service is still working.
 A third party can still send an email to a staff member, but the user cannot check their email nor send or receive emails.
 They have no way of knowing that an email came in.